-3 key questions to help evaluate workload migration to the cloud
+Three key questions to evaluate cloud workload migration

-Mohammad Mithani, Cloud Practice Principal at Ricoh IT Services discusses 3 questions at the heart of every workload migration to a cloud computing service.
+Mohammad Mithani, Cloud Practice Principal at Ricoh IT Services discusses the top questions at the heart of every workload migration to a cloud computing service.

 Many businesses now know they can achieve substantial Operating Expenditure (OpEx) savings and almost eliminate upfront Capital Expenditure (CapEx) by adopting a cloud computing based IT service delivery model.
 However, the best path to follow is often far from obvious.